DECALI-io/publicgoods-union/README.md

 ### RPC Endpoint

-Access the RPC endpoint for Union Testnet at:
+Access the RPC endpoint for Union testnet at:

 - RPC endpoint `https://union-rpc.decali.io:443`

-### REST API Endpoint
+### REST API endpoint

 Use the following for the API endpoint: